MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

    - The name and resource group of the DNS zone that's used to resolve the Azure Front Door custom domain.
 3. You can use a [deployment script](/azure/azure-resource-manager/bicep/deployment-script-bicep) to install the following packages to your AKS cluster.
 For more information, check the parameters section of the Bicep module:
    - [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) using the [Prometheus Community Kubernetes Helm Charts](https://prometheus-community.github.io/helm-charts/).
 By default, this sample configuration does not install Prometheus and Grafana to the AKS cluster, and rather installs [Azure Managed Prometheus](/azure/azure-monitor/essentials/azure-monitor-workspace-overview) and [Azure Managed Grafana](/azure/managed-grafana/overview).
    - [cert-manager](https://cert-manager.io/docs/).
-Certificate Manager is not necessary in this sample as both the Application Gateway and NGINX Ingress Controller will use a TLS certificate that has been uploaded to Azure Key Vault in advance.
+Certificate Manager is not necessary in this sample as both the Application Gateway and NGINX Ingress Controller use a pre-uploaded TLS certificate from Azure Key Vault.
    - [NGINX Ingress Controller][nginx] via an Helm chart.
 If you use the [managed NGINX ingress controller with the application routing add-on](/azure/aks/app-routing), you don't need to install another instance of the NGINX Ingress Controller via Helm.
-4. An Azure front door [secret resource](/azure/templates/microsoft.cdn/profiles/secrets) is used to manage and store the TLS certificate that's in the Azure key vault.
-This certificate is used by the [custom domain](/azure/templates/microsoft.cdn/profiles/customdomains) that's associated with the Azure Front Door endpoint.
+4. An Azure front door [secret resource](/azure/templates/microsoft.cdn/profiles/secrets) is used to manage and store the TLS certificate in the Azure key vault.
+This certificate is used by the [custom domain](/azure/templates/microsoft.cdn/profiles/customdomains) associated with the Azure Front Door endpoint.

 > [!NOTE]
 > At the end of the deployment, you need to approve the private endpoint connection before traffic can pass to the origin privately.
 For more information, see [Secure your origin with Private Link in Azure Front Door Premium](/azure/frontdoor/private-link).
 To approve private endpoint connections, use the Azure portal, the Azure CLI, or Azure PowerShell.
 For more information, see [Manage a private endpoint connection](/azure/private-link/manage-private-endpoint).